e-ReadMe/pokeemerald-expansion-dig/README.md

+# about this particular fork

+this is my place to muck around, but also am attempting to make my own mod, with digimon. i'm just ripping off nova red.

+*credits*
+emerald-expansion, obv.

+XayahROMS/stellar-Emerald Triple Types ROM Hack (because i couldn't find the disassembly for Too Many types, and I had to rip SOMEONE off) - https://github.com/XayahROMS/Stellar-Emerald

 # About `pokeemerald-expansion`

 ![Gif that shows debugging functionality that is unique to pokeemerald-expansion such as rerolling Trainer Id, Cheat Start, PC from Debug Menu, Debug PC Fill, Pokemon Sprite Visualizer, Debug Warp to Map, and Battle Debug Menu](https://github.com/user-attachments/assets/cf9dfbee-4c6b-4bca-8e0a-07f116ef891c) ![Gif that shows overworld functionality that is unique to pokeemerald-expansion such as indoor running, BW2 style map popups, overworld followers, DNA Splicers, Gen 1 style fishing, OW Item descriptions, Quick Run from Battle, Use Last Ball, Wild Double Battles, and Catch from EXP](https://github.com/user-attachments/assets/383af243-0904-4d41-bced-721492fbc48e) ![Gif that shows off a number of modern Pokemon battle mechanics happening in the pokeemerald-expansion engine: 2 vs 1 battles, modern Pokemon, items, moves, abilities, fully customizable opponents and partners, Trainer Slides, and generational gimmicks](https://github.com/user-attachments/assets/50c576bc-415e-4d66-a38f-ad712f3316be)